mit-ccrg/ml4c3-mirror/README.md

 its root cause is also helpful.

 ## Who built `ml4c3`?
 `ml4c3` was built by the [Aguirre Lab](https://csb.mgh.harvard.edu/aaron_aguirre) at the Center for Systems Biology, Wellman Center for Photomedicine, and Cardiovascular Research Center at the Massachusetts General Hospital.

+We are a team of students, postdoctoral researchers, and engineers who work on overlapping research projects at the intersection of machine learning, computer science, cardiology, and critical care.

+Since we share research needs, computational tooling, and data, the benefits of closely collaborating around a shared infrastructure were obvious.